-Dr. Can Cui is an associate in the San Francisco office of Morrison & Foerster.
-As a member of the Firm’s Technology Transactions Group, his practice focuses on China-related Life Sciences transactions, including cross-border technology licensing and acquisitions, collaboration and strategic partnerships, and joint ventures and other forms of investments.
+Dr. Can Cui is a member of the Firm’s Technology Transactions Group and one of the “leading practitioners in biotech and life sciences” recognized by Berkeley Center for Law & Technology.
+His practice focuses on China-related life sciences transactions, including cross-border technology licensing and acquisitions, collaboration and strategic partnerships, and joint ventures and other forms of investments.

 Dr. Cui has extensive experience representing both technology licensors and licensees in Life Sciences licensing transactions, both domestic and across the Pacific.
-In PE/VC investments, he has represented both institutional and individual investors and start-up and established Life Sciences companies in Intellectual Property (“IP”) and technology due diigence and negotiating and drafting investment documentation.
-Dr. Cui also advises clients on the intellectual property aspects of mergers and acquisitions.
+In PE/VC investments, he has represented both institutional and individual investors and start-up and established Life Sciences companies in Intellectual Property (“IP”) and technology due diligence and negotiating and drafting investment documentation.
+Dr. Cui also advises clients on the IP aspects of mergers and acquisitions.